 Causes of Heat Rash

-Hot and humid weathers are usually the culprit for heat rashes and other skin problems.
+heat rashes and other skin problems.
 Intense warm exercises can also lead to heat rashes.
 It’s most common in babies because their pores are not completely developed.
 But adults also prone to it nonetheless.

 Heat rashes are caused when the sweat ducts get clogged, and the sweat gets trapped under the skin, which spreads to the nearby tissues causing heat rashes that can be irritating, red, and itchy.
 The bumps can also get prickly and hence the name prickly heat.